 In the area of the Bacino he painted Doge’s Palace and the island of San Giorgio.
 These paintings are a late point in a plain-air tradition, the summention of the habit of looking now so intensively personalized they becomes expressionistic, reaching beyond ordinary specifics of colors a and lights.

-Discover 7 amazing tours that you can do starting from € 10, click here!
+Discover 5 amazing tours that you can do at your pace starting from € 8, click here!